-Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history and review any changes.
+No matter how your group is organized, the work of many contributors needs to be managed into a single set of shared working documents.
+Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history, review any changes, and revert or go back to earlier versions.
 Management of changes or revisions to any types of information made in a file or project is called versioning.

 In this chapter, we discuss the best practices that are relevant regardless of tools.
-This practice mainly comes from managing changes in the code repositories.
+Versioning practices mainly come from managing changes in the code repositories.
 However, in reality, you can use version control for nearly any type of file on a computer.
 For example, when writing a paper with multiple collaborators, version control can help track what changed, who changed them, and what updates were made.

 Different version control systems can be used through a program with a graphical user interface, web browser-based applications, or command-line tools.
 We have all seen a simple file versioning approach where different versions of a file are stored with a different name.
 Tools such as Google Drive and Dropbox offer platforms to update files and share them with others in real-time, collaboratively.
 More sophisticated version control system exists within tools like Google docs or HackMD.
 These allow collaborators to update files while storing each version in its version history (we will discuss this in detail).
 Advanced version control systems (VCS) such as Git, Mercurial, and SVN provide much more powerful tools.

 This chapter aims to cover the general principles underpinning all the advanced version control systems and best practice which applies for all such systems.
 We discuss many tools and features; however, we encourage readers to use features that are useful for their work and tools they are comfortable with.
 Most instructions given in this chapter will also be geared towards Git, which is most commonly used by researchers, and a web-based Git repository hosting service, GitHub, which facilitates online collaborations.